-The Champneys Buildings
+The Champneys buildings

 Basil Champneys was Newnham’s architect from 1873 to 1913.
 During that period, the College grew from the original building “Newnham Hall” to a total of six major buildings, plus the Laboratory and the Yates Thompson Library.